raymondsquared/case-studies/grpc/go/README.md

 ## Drawbacks

+- Unless your service handles high traffic or involves complex domain models/DTOs, a REST server is generally more efficient.
+Protobuf's serialisation and deserialisation can introduce a performance and resource overhead that outweighs its benefits for simpler services.

 - Protocol buffers tend to assume that entire messages can be loaded into memory at once and are not larger than an object graph.
-For data that exceeds a few megabytes, consider a different solution; when working with larger data, you may effectively end up with several copies of the data due to serialised copies, which can cause surprising spikes in memory usage.

 - When protocol buffers are serialised, the same data can have many different binary serialisations.
 You cannot compare two messages for equality without fully parsing them.

-- gRPC are not well supported in non-object-oriented languages popular in scientific computing, such as Fortran and IDL.
+- gRPC are not well supported in non-object-oriented languages popular.

 - Protocol buffer messages don't inherently self-describe their data, but they have a fully reflective schema that you can use to implement self-description.
 That is, you cannot fully interpret one without access to its corresponding `.proto` file.

 - gRPC are not a formal standard of any organisation.
 This makes them unsuitable for use in environments with legal or other requirements to build on top of standards.

 ## Getting Started